 Click Here for tab for All of Me by John Legend

-Obviously, this is primarily a piano driven song, but as you will quickly learn it’s very easy to take the chords outlined on the piano and translate them to the guitar.
+Obviously, this is primarily a piano-driven song, but as you will learn, it’s very easy to take the chords outlined on the piano and translate them to guitar.
 Here you’ll be using the chords Em, C, G, and G all in their regular open positions.
-Strumming wise you’ll be playing a downstroke on the 1, the & of 2, and the 4.
+Strumming-wise you’ll be playing a downstroke on the 1, the & of 2, and the 4.

 Just the Way You Are by Bruno Mars